analogpresent/analogpresent/README.md

 ### your friendly dev channel 😄

-##### :: hi
+#### :: hi
-this is my github for the analog:present youtube channel.
+this is the github for the analog:present youtube channel.

 Here you'll find the source code for my tutorials!